 Can You Request More Aid During the Semester?

 Yes.
-If your financial situation changes, contact your financial aid office to request a reassessment or submit new documentation.
+If your family’s financial situation changes, contact your financial aid office to request a reassessment, sometimes called a professional judgment review, and submit supporting documentation such as recent tax returns or unemployment notices.

-Families facing gaps can explore state grants, local scholarships, or start at a community college before transferring.
+Families facing gaps can explore state grants, local scholarships, employer tuition assistance, or begin at a community college before transferring to a four-year university.
+Starting closer to home and living off-campus can also cut the total bill significantly.

 What to Do If FAFSA Isn’t Enough

-- Review your Student Aid Index (SAI) for accuracy.
+- Review your Student Aid Index for accuracy and update the FAFSA if income changed.

-- Request an appeal from your financial aid office.
+- Request a professional judgment appeal from your financial aid office.

-- Compare Parent PLUS, private loans, or payment plans.
+- Compare Parent PLUS Loans, private student loans, and school-run payment plans.

 Smart Planning for High-Achieving Families